IngaPosiunaite/Web-App-DevOps-Project/README.md

 3. **Implement RBAC**: Use Role-Based Access Control (RBAC) to manage access to the application based on user roles and permissions.
 4. **Secure External Access**: Implement SSL termination and other security measures to secure external access to the application.

+## CI/CD Pipeline with Azure DevOps

+### Introduction
+This document outlines the CI/CD pipeline setup using Azure DevOps for our project.
+The pipeline automates the build and deployment process, ensuring seamless integration and delivery of our application.

+## Configuration Details
+### Source Repository
+- GitHub is configured as the source control system.
+- The repository chosen for the pipeline is [Web-App-DevOps-Project].

+### Build Pipeline
+- A Starter Pipeline template is used as the foundation.
+- Docker tasks are incorporated to build and push the Docker image to Docker Hub.
+  - Personal access token on Docker Hub is used for authentication.
+  - Docker image is pushed to Docker Hub upon successful build.
+- Pipeline triggers on each push to the main branch of the repository.

+### Release Pipeline
+- The Deploy to Kubernetes task is integrated into the release pipeline.
+- AKS service connection is established to facilitate deployment to the AKS cluster.
+- The deployment manifest available in the repository is utilized for deployment.
+- Automatic deployment to the AKS cluster is triggered upon successful build.

+### Integration with Docker Hub and AKS
+- Service connections are set up between Azure DevOps and Docker Hub, and Azure DevOps and AKS.
+- Docker Hub service connection utilizes a personal access token for authentication.
+- AKS service connection enables secure deployment to the AKS cluster.

+## Validation Steps
+- After configuring the CI/CD pipeline, validation steps were performed to ensure functionality.
+- Monitoring of pod status within the AKS cluster confirmed successful creation.
+- Port forwarding using `kubectl` was initiated to access the application securely.
+- The functionality of the application was thoroughly tested to ensure correct operation within the AKS cluster.
+- Any encountered issues were documented for further analysis and resolution.

+## Conclusion
+The CI/CD pipeline in Azure DevOps streamlines the build and deployment process, enabling efficient delivery of our application to the AKS cluster.
+Continuous testing and validation ensure reliability and functionality of the deployed application.